mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/advanced/new/index.md

 ## Create a new AWS Kubernetes cluster

 1. Ensure your AWS credentials are up to date.
-Refresh the credentials if you are using Static Credentials:
+Use step 1 command to refresh the credentials if you are using Static Credentials, otherwise proceed to Step 2:

     ```bash
     dkp update bootstrap credentials aws